-Federal XML developers SHOULD, within reason, capture as much metadata as possible in a schema.
+Federal XML developers SHOULD capture as much metadata as possible in a schema.
 The schema language chosen (DTDs or XML Schema) will impact the amount of metadata that can be expressed and the ability of applications to access the metadata for processing.
+At a minimum, the following SHOULD be adhered to:

-- For DTDs, XML comments MAY be used to annotate the DTD with definitions and constraints, which the DTD syntax does not allow. - Alternatively, for DTDs, fixed attributes MAY be used to capture the metadata. - For XML Schema, metadata may be captured in a number of ways, as is discussed in the following sections.
+- ◆ For DTDs: - ◆ XML comments SHOULD be used to annotate the DTD with definitions and constraints, which the DTD syntax is not able to express. - ◆ For XML Schema: - Metadata may be captured in a number of ways, as is discussed in the following sections.
 These are the four primary ways of capturing metadata: - Domain value restrictions SHOULD be captured by the use of built-in Schema data types, the construction of custom data types, the assignment of enumerations to XML component values, the use of regular expressions, and minimum/maximum value constraints. - Metadata regarding the structure and cardinality of components SHOULD be captured by expressing element order as a (set of) choice(s) or an ordered or unordered sequence.
-Additionally, the exact number of times an element can, (or must) be repeated MAY be specified.

-- Logical relationships or relationships to existing data dictionaries and models (such as the Department of Defense Data Dictionary System (DDDS), ebXML core components, or Federal Reference Data Sets) may be expressed by the use of types or Schema annotations. - An element's definition, sources of definitions or code lists, version information, and other metadata MAY be captured by the use of Schema annotations. - Developers MAY consider the creation of a verbose semantic schema and a compact schema strictly for document validation purposes. - Alternatively, schema documentation and annotations MAY be provided by creating a schema guide that is URL accessible and referenced in the header of the schema.
+Additionally, the exact number of times an element can, (or must) be repeated MAY be specified. - Logical relationships or relationships to existing data dictionaries and models (such as the Department of Defense Data Dictionary System (DDDS), ebXML core components, or Federal Reference Data Sets) MAY be expressed by the use of types or Schema annotations. - An element's definition, sources of definitions or code lists, version information, and other metadata MAY be captured by the use of Schema annotations. - ◆ Developers MAY consider the creation of a verbose semantic schema and a compact schema strictly for document validation purposes. - ◆ Alternatively, schema documentation and annotations MAY be provided by creating a schema guide that is URL accessible and referenced in the header of the schema.
 Tools such as XML Authority and XML Spy 4.x provide excellent documentation generation capabilities that can partially automate this process.